francesco-innocenti/francesco-innocenti.github.io/_posts/2024-11-16-Infinite-Widths-Part-I-Neural-Networks-as-Gaussian-Processes.md

 K(\mathbf{x}, \mathbf{x}') = \mathbb{E}_{\boldsymbol{\theta}}[z_i(\mathbf{x})z_i(\mathbf{x}')] = \sigma^2_b + \sigma^2_w \mathbb{E}_{\boldsymbol{\theta}}[h_j(\mathbf{x})(h_{j'}(\mathbf{x}')]
 $$

-where we have used the fact that the weights independent for different inputs.
-We see that the covariance therefore depends on the initialisation variances and the specific activation function.
-For some nonlinearities we can compute the kernel analytically, for others this simply involves solving a 2D integral.
+where we have used the fact that the weights are independent for different inputs.
+We see that, in addition to the the initialisation variances, the covariance depends on the specific activation function $\phi.
+For some nonlinearities we can compute the kernel analytically, while for others we can simply solve a 2D integral.

-This is essentially the result first proved by [Neal (1994)](https://glizen.com/radfordneal/ftp/pin.pdf).
-More recent works showed that this argument can be iterated through the layers by conditioning on the GP of the previous layer, and the GP kernel can be expressed as a composition of layer kernels.
+This is the key result first proved by [Neal (1994)](https://glizen.com/radfordneal/ftp/pin.pdf).
+More recent works showed that this argument can be iterated through the layers by conditioning on the GP of the previous layer [[2]](#2), and the GP kernel can be expressed as a composition of layer kernels.

 ## Why does this matter?
-This is one of the first results giving us a better insight into the highly dimensional functions computed by neural networks.
-It also enables us to predict whether networks can be trained by studying the signal propagation throughout them.
-Plus, one can also do exact bayesian inference/model with GPs.
+This is one of the first results giving us a better insight into the highly dimensional functions computed by DNNs.
+Indeed, very similar analyses had been previously carried out to predict the trainability of random networks at initialisation.
+Moreover, since at the infinite width, the DNN is a GP, one can perform exact Bayesian inference with GPs.
+While far from a full model of DNNs, for simple fully connected networks these GPs have been found outperform trained finite-width DNNs.

-In the next post of this series on infinite-width limits of NNs, we will look at what happens during training.
+In the next post of this series on infinite-width limits of DNNs, we will look at what happens during training.

 ## References